Nelarius/wrenpp/README.md

 A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/).
 As the language itself and this library are both heavily WIP, expect everything in here to change.

 The goals of this library are
-* to wrap the Wren VM in a nice, easy-to-use class -- DONE
+* to wrap the Wren VM in a nice, easy-to-use class
-* to wrap the Wren method call in easy-to-use syntax --DONE
+* to wrap the Wren method call
-* to implement a wrapper to bind free functions to foreign function implementations -- DONE
+* to implement a wrapper to bind free functions to foreign function implementations
-* and by far the biggest task: to bind classes to Wren foreign classes -- very WIP
+* and by far the biggest task: to bind classes to Wren foreign classes -- unimplemented at the moment
 * template-based - no macros!

 ## Building

-The library is cross-platform, but is written using C++14.

 **TODO**

+The code has been currently tested on Linux and Windows, with MinGW-w64.

 ## Getting started